Tag

 Phase Angle: Implications for Clinical Practice

-In regards to PhA’s use in clinical settings, research literature and data reveal the following:
+In regard to PhA’s use in clinical settings, research literature and data reveal the following:

 A 2012 study found a significant association between low PhA and increased nutritional risk, increased hospital length of stay and non-survival.
 The researchers concluded that gauging PhA values can help quickly identify patients who are at nutritional risk at hospital admission.
 This will help save time on the hospital staff’s end (and possibly save the patient’s life) because they can forego in-depth nutritional assessments by doing a quick BIA test instead.